Ananda Vikatan: Ananda Vikatan Cinema Awards

 The awards ceremony has been held since 2008, with the most recent being in January 2019.

 Circulation details

-According to the Audit Bureau of Circulation, for the period of July–December 2004, circulation stood at 4,30,534 per week.
-This represents a 22 per cent growth over the previous half-year period..
+According to the Audit Bureau of Circulation, for the period of July–December 2004, circulation stood at 430,534 per week.
+This represents a 22 per cent growth over the previous half-year period.

+Subsidiaries

+Ananda Vikatan has had numerous sister magazines.
+These included Aval Vikatan, Chutti Vikatan, Doctor Vikatan, Junior Vikatan, Motor Vikatan, Naanayam Vikatan, Pasumai Vikatan, Sakthi Vikatan and TimePass.
+Cinema Vikatan is the YouTube channel that covers cinema.